karthikbattula02/RedShift_CICD/README.md

-Webhook trigger checking on 21st aug 2025 17:11 checking for time out - commit 2
+Webhook trigger at 19:49 for Ok